Privacy#

 Note

-Features may be disabled at the software level when a kill switch is in the “up” position.
-However, it may not be possible to remove power to hardware functionality in software.
+Features may be disabled at the software level when a kill switch is in the enabled position.
+Conversely, it may not be possible to remove power to hardware functionality in software.

 Due to the vernacular ambiguity of killswitch engagement, it is important that users use common terminology to describe whether or not power is being applied to hardware affected by a hardware kill switch.
 This section aims to converge on a common meaning.